EvergSwe/Kayak_Classes/README.md

 ### Test Conclution

 - all 15 test cases is accepted (1 after code correction)
-- webpage is fully responsive in all browsers extept IE however as IE is to be expired soon test is accepted
+- webpage is fully responsive in all browsers except IE, however as IE is to be expired soon test is accepted

 ### Automated testing